secureCodeBox/secureCodeBox/documentation/docs/auto-discovery/container-auto-discovery.md

 sidebar_position: 3
 ---

-The Container AutoDiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options) for each unique container image in a Kubernetes namespace.
+The Container AutoDiscovery will create a `ScheduledScan` with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options) for each unique container image in a Kubernetes namespace.
 Currently it is only possible to scan public container images.
 It is currently disabled by default and must be enabled manually.

 Assume that a namespace contains two pods that run a `nginx v1.5` container.
 The Container AutoDiscovery will only create a single scheduled scan for the _nginx_ containers, as both are identical.